Nominative determinism: Empirical evidence

 In 2010, Abel came to a similar conclusion.
 In one study, he compared doctors and lawyers whose first or last names began with three-letter combinations representative of their professions – for example, "doc", "law" – and likewise found a significant relationship between name and profession.
 Abel also found that the initial letters of physicians' last names were significantly related to their subspecialty.
 For example, Raymonds were more likely to be radiologists than dermatologists.

 As for Casler's third possible explanation for nominative determinism, genetics researchers Voracek, Rieder, Stieger, and Swami found some evidence for it in 2015.
 They reported that today's Smiths still tend to have the physical capabilities of their ancestors who were smiths.
 People called Smith reported above-average aptitude for strength-related activities.
 A similar aptitude for dexterity-related activities among people with the surname Tailor, or equivalent spellings thereof, was found, but it was not statistically significant.
 In the researchers' view, a genetic-social hypothesis appears more viable than the hypothesis of implicit egotism effects.

+Related theories

+The Theory of Deadly Initials was an hypothesis published in the Journal of Psychosomatic Research in 1999, which proposed that there is a link between the lifespan of human males and their initials.
+The research, carried out by psychologists Nicholas Christenfeld, David Phillips and Laura Glynn, and published in the paper "What's in a Name: Mortality and the Power of Symbols", suggested that men with "negative" sets of initials (e.g. DIE or PIG) have, on average, a shorter lifespan than those with "positive" initials (e.g. ACE, VIP).

+The average increase in life expectancy for a set of positive initials was claimed to be 4.48 years, while the average decrease in life expectancy for negative initials was claimed as 2.8 years.
+This is attributed to stress from teasing and lower self-worth in individuals with "deadly" initials.

+In 2005, the hypothesis was investigated by Gary Smith, an economics professor at Pomona College in Claremont, California, and Stilian Morrison, a student there.
+They were unable to find any pattern in the samples they studied.

+The original research was conducted by comparing the age of people who died within a given year, while the second investigation compared the lifespans of people who were born in a given year.